PreciselyData/spectrum-aws-partner-solution/ssmDocuments/README.md

 6) The document will now start to install the patches on your Spectrum instance.
 You can see the progress on the WHAT MENU? and you can also see additional details by clicking on the process number.

-7) Once the PROGRESS FIELD? says Completed, you can now remote into your Spectrum instance and apply the Spectrum license you received from Precisely Customer Support.
+7) Once the -----------------PROGRESS FIELD?---------------- says Completed, you can now remote into your Spectrum instance and apply the Spectrum license you received from Precisely Customer Support.

 ## Updating the Module data when necessary
 Precisely releases monthly dataset updates for the following modules: Universal Addressing Module & Global Addressing Validation.
 Global Geocoding receives quarterly dataset updates.
 If you find yourself needing to update the data on your Spectrum deployment, you'll update the data for each module individually.
 To do this, follow the below instructions.